 Lucas H. McCabe

 Data Science Fellow @ LMI.
-PhD Candidate @ GW GraphLab.
+CS PhD Candidate @ GW GraphLab.

 prof_pic.png

-My PhD studies are supervised by H. Howie Huang.
-I completed my master’s at Johns Hopkins under Tom Woolf.
-Before that, I studied math and computer science at Rutgers and worked in the Moghe Lab.
+My PhD studies are supervised by H. Howie Huang, before which I completed my master’s at Johns Hopkins under the late Tom Woolf.
 I am grateful to have been recognized as a DARPA Riser, Luminary Awardee (LMI), and Bernstein Scholar (Institute for Quantitative Biomedicine, formerly “BioMaPS”).

 selected research